daedsidog/rtw-alx-unlocked/README.md

 * Add swimming ability.
 * Add hording ability & functionality for factions.
 * Fix AI not using naval invasions.
-* Fix camera bug when jumping to units.
+* Fix camera not jumping to unit when interrupted.

 # Usage
 The appropriate DLL has to be loaded into the `RomeTW-ALX.exe` (`testappa.exe` if using Steam) process **right at the very beginning**.
 The best way to do this is to use a DLL loader such as [daedsidog/win-dll-loader](https://github.com/daedsidog/win-dll-loader).